-PERSONAL APPEARANCE
+5.6 PERSONAL APPEARANCE

 The Consortium believes that appropriate dress and personal grooming create a favorable image for the Consortium.
 You are expected to maintain high standards of personal cleanliness and attire.
 You create the image many people will have about the Consortium.
 Check your appearance before reporting to work.
 You should utilize good judgment in determining your dress and appearance.
 A well-groomed appearance and good hygiene is important and gives confidence to your overall effectiveness.
 More conservative clothing reflects a more professional image, as does clean and well-groomed hair, including facial hair.
-The Consortium reserves the right to determine whether particular attire is inappropriate for its business and purpose and to inform you of this and ask that your attire be changed if it is not appropriate.
-This policy may be modified in the event of an infectious disease outbreak (and employees may be expected to comply with more rigid guidelines regarding attire and grooming) to ensure services are provided safely for both children and employees.
+The Consortium reserves the right to determine whether particular attire is inappropriate for its business and purpose and to inform you of this and ask that your attire be changed if it is not appropriate, unprofessional, and/or creates (or is reasonably likely to create) a distraction, health risk or safety This policy may be modified in the event of an infectious disease outbreak (and hazard. employees may be expected to comply with more rigid guidelines regarding attire and grooming) to ensure services are provided safely for both children and employees.
+The Consortium is not legally or financially liable for damage, loss, and/or injury relating to attire or grooming choices.

-• All Employees
+All Employees